tarasbashuk/24-hours-Technical-Task/README.md

 I intentionally use Redux in such a small app to show my understanding of this important library.
 Also, I use Mongoose to manage with MongoDB.
 You have to 'run npm install' on both sides: server and client.
 Then run 'npm run dev', it concurrently starts both servers.
 For desktop screen only.
-Unfortunately Chrome blocks autoplay, in future I'll fix it.

 Regards, Taras Bashuk